Miouyouyou/MyyQi/README.md

 About
 -----

-This is a working patched 4.10-rc7 kernel with [Mali r16p00 Kernel drivers](http://malideveloper.arm.com/resources/drivers/open-source-mali-midgard-gpu-kernel-drivers/), using the torvalds branch as a basis.
+This is a working patched 4.10 kernel with [Mali r16p00 Kernel drivers](http://malideveloper.arm.com/resources/drivers/open-source-mali-midgard-gpu-kernel-drivers/), using the torvalds branch as a basis.
 This also integrate patches from Willy Tarreau, making possible to get better performances from the board.
 [More informations in this thread](https://forum.mqmaker.com/t/miqi-based-build-farm-finally-up-and-running/605).

-Currently this kernel has been tested sucessfully with the [Firefly's Mali User-space r12p0 drivers for fbdev and wayland](http://malideveloper.arm.com/resources/drivers/arm-mali-midgard-gpu-user-space-drivers/#mali-user-space-driver-r12p0-mali-t760-gnulinux), using the [OpenGL ES 3.1 samples of the Mali OpenGL ES SDK](http://malideveloper.arm.com/resources/sdks/opengl-es-sdk-for-linux/).
+Currently this kernel has been tested sucessfully with the [Firefly's Mali User-space r12p0 drivers for fbdev and wayland](http://malideveloper.arm.com/resources/drivers/arm-mali-midgard-gpu-user-space-drivers/#mali-user-space-driver-r12p0-mali-t760-gnulinux), using the [OpenGL ES 3.1 and 3.2 samples of the Mali OpenGL ES SDK](http://malideveloper.arm.com/resources/sdks/opengl-es-sdk-for-linux/).
 Pure DRM OpenGL was also tested successfully with these drivers, using [this patched gl2mark](https://github.com/Miouyouyou/glmark2).

 X11 drivers were not tested successfully however.